FireFlyMediaGroup/InvoiceApp/docs/rbac-implementation-plan-v2.md

 - [x] Add middleware to protected routes:
   - [x] Identify all routes that require role-based protection
   - [x] Apply the middleware to these routes in the appropriate order
-- [ ] Document the middleware implementation and usage instructions
+- [x] Document the middleware implementation and usage instructions

 ### 4. Frontend Components
+- [x] Review existing dashboard implementation for the User role
+- [x] Modify existing dashboard (app/dashboard/page.tsx) to incorporate role-based access control:
+  - [x] Add role checks to determine which components to render
+  - [x] Ensure that user-specific data is properly filtered based on roles
-- [ ] Create separate dashboard views for each role (User, Supervisor, Admin):
+- [x] Create separate dashboard views for Supervisor and Admin roles:
-  - [ ] Implement UserDashboard component
-  - [ ] Implement SupervisorDashboard component
+  - [x] Implement SupervisorDashboard component
-  - [ ] Implement AdminDashboard component
+  - [x] Implement AdminDashboard component
-- [ ] Implement conditional rendering based on user roles:
+- [x] Implement conditional rendering based on user roles:
-  - [ ] Create a higher-order component or hook for role-based rendering
+  - [x] Create a higher-order component or hook for role-based rendering
-  - [ ] Apply role-based rendering to navigation, buttons, and other UI elements
+  - [x] Apply role-based rendering to navigation, buttons, and other UI elements
-- [ ] Update navigation components to show/hide based on user role:
+- [x] Update navigation components to show/hide based on user role:
-  - [ ] Modify the main navigation component to respect user roles
+  - [x] Modify the main navigation component to respect user roles
-  - [ ] Ensure that role-specific navigation items are properly hidden/shown
+  - [x] Ensure that role-specific navigation items are properly hidden/shown
-- [ ] Create admin-only components for user management:
+- [x] Create admin-only components for user management:
-  - [ ] Implement UserManagement component for Admin dashboard
+  - [x] Implement UserManagement component for Admin dashboard
-  - [ ] Create forms for user creation and role modification
+  - [x] Create forms for user creation and role modification
 - [ ] Document all new components and their role-based behavior

 ### 5. API Routes